-T. Addresses
+7. Addresses

-During the academic year, all communications mailed to sevents are sent to local addresses.
-Therefore a student surged to keep his address up-to-date in the Registrar's During the summer months communications are to the student's permanent address.
+During the academic year, all communications mailed to students are sent to local addresses.
+Therefore a student is urged to keep his address up-to-date in the Registrar's Office.
+During the summer months communications are sent to the student's permanent address.